acemod/ACE3/docs/wiki/framework/frag-framework.md

 †A rule of thumb from literature is that the Gurney constant is given as 0.338 times the detonation velocity.

-### 1.5 Gurney shape factor
+### 2.5 Gurney shape factor

 `ace_frag_gurney_k`

-Shape factor for the explosive configuration.
+The shape factor for the explosive configuration.
 You should choose it based on the general configuration of explosives/metal in the warhead.
 Most grenades for example are a sphere.
 Artillery and aircraft bombs are a cylinder.
 Mines generally a flat plate.
 Below is a list of the three common shapes and their factors.

 Shape    | Factor
 -------- | ------